High Arch Wheel Hoe for Hilling Corn and Potatoes

 Wheel Hoe for Corn Crops

 There are several benefits of deploying a high arch wheel hoe to corn crops.
 Growing corn without traditional mechanized equipment is hard.
-The wheel hoe solves the problem of weeding.
+The wheel hoe solves the problem of clearing the vegetable beds of weeds.
 However, the most important task it completes is hilling the corn stalks of juvenile plants.

 Why Corn Stalks Need Hilling